wp-plugins/custom-user-profile-photo/readme.txt

 == Changelog ==

+= 0.2.5 =
+* Tested with WordPress v4.1
+* Fixed a bug where the external URL option would not return the URL with get_cupp_meta().
+* Fixed a bug where the saved image did not correspond to the selected radio button.
+* Improved image selection functionality.
+* Images now show immediately after selecting an uploaded item or entering an external URL.
+* Added Dutch translation - Thanks Olaf Lederer

 = 0.2.4 =
 * Tested with WordPress v3.8
 * Updated description text.
 Better explanation of how to quickly use this plugin.